 Cruise lines have canceled every cruise scheduled to depart from Florida on Friday (September 8).
 Many of Saturday's sailings have been also canceled.
+The Friday cancellations consist of voyages on 3 Miami-based vessels: Norwegian Sky, Carnival Victory and Enchantment of the Seas.

 5 of 10 cruises scheduled to start in Florida on Saturday, September 9, have been canceled or delayed, including all departures scheduled for Royal Caribbean, Disney Cruise Line, Norwegian Cruise Line and MSC Cruises.
 Only Carnival's 5 Saturday sailings from Florida remain on schedule.